docpad-archive/documentation/core/template-data.html.md

 	- `layouts` &mdash; for all files
 	- `html` &mdash; for all documents and files and result in a html file
 	- `stylesheet` &mdash; for all stylesheet files (includes stylesheet pre-processor files)
-- `getBlock(blockName)` &mdash; valid block names are:
+- `getFiles(query, sorting, paging)` get all files that match the arguments, caches the result collection
-	- `scripts` &mdash; a collection of scripts to be outputted
+- `getFile(query, sorting, paging)` get a single file that matches the arguments
-	- `styles` &mdash; a collection of styles to be outputted
+- `getFilesAtPath(relativePath)` get a file at the given path, path is processed through `getPath`
-	- `meta` &mdash; a collection of meta to be outputted
+- `getFileAtPath(path, sorting, paging)` get a single file at the given path, path is processed through `getPath`
-- `include(relativePath)` return the content of another file at the given path
+- `getFileById(id, sorting, paging)` get a single file that has the specified id